What is a Cash Flow Statement?

-The Cash Flow Statement (CFS) tracks the actual inflows and outflows of cash from operating, investing, and financing activities over a specified period of time.
+The Cash Flow Statement tracks the real inflows and outflows of cash from operating, investing and financing activities over a specified period of time.

-The cash flow statement (CFS), along with the income statement (I/S) and balance sheet (B/S), represent the three core financial statements.
+The statement of cash flows, or “cash flow statement”, along with the income statement and balance sheet, represent the three core financial statements.

-The importance of the cash flow statement is tied to the reporting standards under accrual accounting.
+The importance of the cash flow statement (CFS) is tied to the reporting standards established under accrual accounting.

-- Revenue is recognized once the product/service is delivered to the customer (and “earned”), as opposed to when a cash payment is received (i.e. the revenue recognition principle).
+- Revenue Recognition (ASC 606) → Revenue is recognized once the product/service is delivered to the customer (and “earned”), as opposed to when a cash payment is received (i.e. the revenue recognition principle).

-- Expenses are incurred in the same period as the coinciding revenue to match the timing with the benefit (i.e. the matching principle).
+- Matching Principle → Expenses are incurred in the same period as the coinciding revenue to match the timing with the benefit (i.e. the matching principle).

-- Depreciation is an expense on the income statement, yet the real cash outflow occurred in the initial year of the capital expenditure (CapEx).
+- Non-Cash Items → Depreciation is a common example of a non-cash expense recorded on the income statement, yet the real cash outflow occurred in the initial year of the capital expenditure (Capex).

 The net income as shown on the income statement – i.e. the accrual-based “bottom line” – might not be an accurate depiction of what is actually occurring to the company’s cash.

-Therefore, the cash flow statement is necessary to reconcile net income to adjust for factors such as:
+Therefore, the statement of cash flows is necessary to reconcile net income to adjust for factors such as:

-- Changes in Working Capital – e.g. Accounts Receivable (A/R), Inventory, Prepaid Expenses, Accounts Payable (A/P), Deferred Revenue, Accrued Expenses
+- Changes in Working Capital (e.g. Accounts Receivable, Inventory, Accounts Payable, Accrued Expenses)

-In effect, the real movement of cash during the period in question is captured on the cash flow statement – which brings attention to operational weaknesses and investments/financing activities that do not appear on the accrual-based income statement.
+In effect, the real movement of cash during the period in question is captured on the statement of cash flows – which brings attention to operational weaknesses and investments/financing activities that do not appear on the accrual-based income statement.